What Is A Line Manager? – Learn In Just 5 Minutes!

 4. Motivating staff

-Line managers need to understand what makes each member of their team tick, as they are responsible for motivating their team.
+Line managers need to understand what makes each member of their team tick.

 Different personalities require different approaches to get the best out of them.